jbgaribay/PokeTerminal/README.md

 - **"Failed to load sprite"**: Network issue with image download
 - **"No description available"**: Some Pokémon may have limited data

-## Contributing 🤝
+## Contributing

 Contributions are welcome!
 Areas for improvement:

 - Add more detailed move information
-- Include evolution chain data
 - Add support for different Pokémon forms
 - Improve ASCII art quality
 - Add caching for offline usage
 - Support for multiple languages

-## License 📄

 This project is open source.
 Please respect the PokéAPI's terms of service when using this application.

 ## Acknowledgments 🙏

 - [PokéAPI](https://pokeapi.co/) for providing comprehensive Pokémon data
-- The Pokémon Company for creating these amazing creatures
+- The Pokémon Company
-- ASCII art inspiration from terminal art communities

-## Version History 📋

-- **v1.0**: Initial release with basic Pokémon lookup
-- **Current**: Full-featured terminal Pokédex with ASCII art and comprehensive data

 ---

-**Gotta catch 'em all!** 🎯
+�